vsrinivas/fuchsia/bin/ui/README.md

 A collection of services and applications to support the graphical user interface.

-## Compositor
+## Scenic, the scene manager.

-A service which renders graphical content expressed by applications in the form of a composable scene graph.
+Scenic's primary mission is to allow client apps to present graphical content on the screen.
+This is achieved by providing controlled access to a shared scene graph.

 ## View Manager